Slicer/Slicer/Docs/developer_guide/build_instructions/linux.md

 depending on the linux distribution and the specific configuration of the system.
 In the following sections you can find instructions that will work for some of the most common linux distributions in their standard configuration.
-If you are using a different distribution you can use these instructions as guidelines to adapt the process to your system.
+If you are using a different distribution you can use [these instructions](./linux.md#any-distribution) to adapt the process to your system.
 You can also ask questions related to the building process in the [Slicer forum](https://discourse.slicer.org).

 ## Pre-requisites